Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$

 \section{Crystals and plactic monoids}

 In this section we will formulate the main concepts that are used throughout the paper.
-We will give a combinatorial description of the different types of plactic monoids and present Kashiwara's characterization of plactic monoids in terms of crystal graphs.
-We first consider the type $A_n$, then develop the general theory, then return to present the remaining cases $B_n$, $C_n$, $D_n$ and $G_2$.
-For more details, see \cite{lecouvey_cn,lecouvey_bndn,lecouvey_survey}.
-As far as possible, our exposition is purely combinatorial and avoids delving into the deep theory underlying crystal graphs.
-We refer the reader to \cite{hong_quantumgroups} for a detailed account of this theory.
+We will present Kashiwara's characterization of plactic monoids in terms of crystal graphs.
+We first outline a pure combinatorial abstract theory of crystal monoids, that avoids delving into the deep theory underlying crystal graphs, thus providing a general framework for all the different types of plactic monoids ($A_n$ $B_n$, $C_n$, $D_n$ and $G_2$).
+This general theory gives us an abstract version of known results from \cite{kashiwara_crystalgraphs,lecouvey_survey,KashiwaraBanff} for the different types of plactic monoids.
+For the underlying theory of crystal bases we refer the reader to \cite{hong_quantumgroups}.